sa6mwa/obaf/OBAF.md

 * **Hypothesis CoA** – Capture the planned course of action in a narrative format, ideally structured as a three-phase progression:
-  *“Initially, we...; thereafter, we...; and finally, we...”*  This storytelling form improves clarity, alignment, and memory recall—especially in complex or time-critical operations.
+  *“Initially, we...; thereafter, we...; and finally, we...”*
+  This storytelling form improves clarity, alignment, and memory recall—especially in complex or time-critical operations.

 * **Evaluation Criteria** – Define what success looks like by specifying thresholds, tolerances, or boundaries that must be met for the outcome to be considered achieved.

-* **Indicators and Metrics** – Identify the signals—both quantitative
+* **Metrics** – Identify the signals—both quantitative and
-  and qualitative—that will be used to track progress and validate whether the intended effects are occurring.
+  qualitative—that will be used to track progress and validate whether the intended effects are occurring.

 * **Falsifiability Check** – Confirm that the hypothesis is **testable and falsifiable**, ensuring that failure to achieve the expected